 Council will tell you if the tap water is safe or unsafe to drink, use for cooking, cleaning or bathing.
 If the water is not safe, use bottled, boiled or disinfected water.
+There will be advice on the council website if any boil water notices have been issued for the Councils schemes.

 An above ground rainwater tank that has not been inundated with floodwaters or damaged should be safe for continued use.
 Other sources such as bores and wells that have been submerged may be contaminated.
+To disinfect a drinking water tank, see the Councils website for further advice.